d-paller/CL_ClassExercises/CollectionsExercise/Readme.md

 2. Add a class to your project called "FileParser".
 This will act as your "data layer"
 3. Add an interface to your project.
 Call it IFileParser
 	- Add a method signature to your interface and call it "Read".
 It will return an array of strings and take one string parameter called "path"
-4. Make your FileParser class impliment IFileParser (you will get errors if you do this properly)
+4. Make your FileParser class impliment IFileParser (you will get errors if you do this properly, so don't try to fix anything just yet)
 	- Add the Read method to your class.
 5. Inside of the read method add two local variables.
 One will be an int called "arraySize", the other a string array called "array"
 	- These don't have to have any value assigned to them right now, just declared.